Poetry: Slam poetry

 Slam poetry as a genre originated in 1986 in Chicago, Illinois, when Marc Kelly Smith organized the first slam.
 Slam performers comment emotively, aloud before an audience, on personal, social, or other matters.
 Slam focuses on the aesthetics of word play, intonation, and voice inflection.
 Slam poetry is often competitive, at dedicated "poetry slam" contests.

 Performance poetry

 Performance poetry, similar to slam in that it occurs before an audience, is a genre of poetry that may fuse a variety of disciplines in a performance of a text, such as dance, music, and other aspects of performance art.

 Language happenings

-The term happening was popularized by the avante garde movements in the 1950s and regard spontaneous, site-specific performances.
+The term happening was popularized by the avant-garde movements in the 1950s and regard spontaneous, site-specific performances.
 Language happenings, termed from the poetics collective OBJECT:PARADISE in 2018, are events which focus less on poetry as a prescriptive literary genre, but more as a descriptive linguistic act and performance, often incorporating broader forms of performance art while poetry is read or created in that moment.